How to Set Up a Hotel Business in India (Complete Step-by-Step Guide)

 - Liquor License (if serving alcohol)

-- Music License (for entertainment areas)
+- Music License

-- Star Classification from Ministry of Tourism
+- Star Classification (Ministry of Tourism)

 13. Final Setup & Operational Readiness